GoXLR-on-Linux/goxlr-utility/README.md

 GoXLR-MacOS project as they attempt to do the same thing in certain situations.

 ## Integrations

 * [twitchat](https://twitchat.fr/) - Activate and change GoXLR settings based on twitch bits / donations (Thanks Durss!)
+* [MacroGraph](https://www.macrograph.app/) - A visual programmer for Streamers.
+(Thanks JDUDE!)
 * [OBS Fader Sync](https://github.com/parzival-space/obs-goxlr-fader-sync-plugin) - An OBS plugin to sync pre-mix volumes to fader volumes (Thanks parzival!)
 * [Home Assistant](https://github.com/timmo001/homeassistant-integration-goxlr-utility) - A plugin that lets you tie the GoXLR into your home automation (Thanks timmmo!)

 ## Getting Started